 Prisila Mkenda has long been interested in environmentally friendly pest management options.
 Her research while pursuing her master’s degree revealed the importance of reduced chemical pesticide use to farm biodiversity and its relationship to pest control.
 This triggered Prisila’s PhD research, which focused on the influence of farm biodiversity, particularly plant diversity, on potential predators and parasitoids of insect pests and their contribution in pest management in smallholder bean farming ecosystems.
 The McKnight Foundation and Darwin Initiative sponsored her study “Harnessing Agricultural Ecosystem Biodiversity for Bean Production and Food Security.”

 What CCRP projects were/are you involved in, and how did you contribute?

-My future plans are:
+My plans are to: